 One of the benefits of Hampden-Sydney is that there is very little traffic.
 The average commute to work is 18.51 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Hampden-Sydney is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Hampden-Sydney doesn't have a public transportation system that people use for their commute.

 The education level of Hampden-Sydney ranks among the highest in the nation.
 Of the 25-and-older adult population in Hampden-Sydney, 43.77% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.